Some of the common questions I hear a lot of parents ask when looking for a for their child,

-It also comes with hydraulic disc brakes instead of V-brakes found in most 20″ bikes, which increases its braking power and easier stopping.
+It also comes with hydraulic disc brakes instead of V-brakes found in most 20″ bikes, which increases its braking power and easier to stop.

 Trek Precaliber 20

 Leading U.S. bike brand Trek continues to delight kids with their latest bike.

-The Trek Precaliber 20 is made from Trek’s lightweight and high performance aluminium, making this bike a great ride.
+The Trek Precaliber 20 is made from Trek’s lightweight and high-performance aluminum, making this bike a great ride.
 The material is both durable and rustproof and will withstand all the abuse kids usually throw at their bikes.

 It comes specced with a front suspension fork with 35mm travel and 2.25″ wide knobby tires suited for off-road riding.
 And unlike other bikes, there’s a 7-speed Shimano Tourney drivetrain which is usually found on adult mountain bikes.

 - Cons : Only available in 2 colors; black and blue.